fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-03-14-Linux-Bash-Shell-Basic-Commands.md

 *chmod* #changes the permissions of a file.
 As an example, chmod 666 file.txt will set a file called file.txt to be both readable and writable by the owner.
 As an example, chmod g+w file.txt will make file.txt writeable by anyone with group ownership.

+*set* #this sets or unsets shell variables.
+If used without an argument then it will print a list of all variables, both shell and environment, and shell functions.

+*unset* #this deletes shell and environment variables.

+*export* #this command sets environment variables.

 - AWK is a programming language.
 It is particularly useful for processing text files and extracting data, particularly when a file is split into columns or delimited by a specific character (e.g. a comma).

 *awk -F”\t” '{print $1}' Diamonds_fix.txt* #this will print the value in the first column of the file Diamonds_fix.txt.